delacruzjardon/mongoDB-workload-generator/README.md

 The workload is highly configurable at runtime, enabling you to fine-tune its behavior by specifying various parameters during execution.
 These parameters allow you to control key aspects of the workload, including workload duration, number of threads, query distribution, and more.

-By default, the tool generates a predefined and preconfigured database and collection.
+By default, the tool generates a predefined and preconfigured database and collection as explained above.
 However, you can optionally provide a custom collection definition file (see details below).
-You can also configure additional queries to the already existing ones (also detailed below).
+You can also configure additional queries along with the existing ones (also detailed below).
 When used in combination, these options offer a high degree of flexibility, allowing you to adapt the application's behavior to meet your specific requirements and simulate operations that more accurately represent your target workload.

 #### Getting help